solana-foundation/developer-content/content/guides/getstarted/how-to-create-a-token.md

 solana-keygen grind --starts-with nic:1
 ```

-In my case it created this key pair:
+In my case it created this keypair:
 niceG6oxHmPcXVdNaUoECzWXn8Jz8fA5Q99QauJ4Gun.json

-Make sure to replace this with your own key pair in the following steps.
+Make sure to replace this with your own keypair in the following steps.

-We will also set Solana to work on devnet for this example:
+We will also set the Solana CLI to use devnet for this example:

 ```bash
 solana config set -ud